Anacondas: Trail of Blood

-Anacondas: Trail of Blood (also known as Anaconda 4) is a 2009 American horror thriller television film directed by Don E. FauntLeRoy and starring Crystal Allen, Linden Ashby, Danny Midwinter, and John Rhys-Davies.
+Anacondas: Trail of Blood is a 2009 American horror thriller television film directed by Don E. FauntLeRoy and starring Crystal Allen, Linden Ashby, Danny Midwinter, and John Rhys-Davies.
 The film is a sequel to Anaconda 3: Offspring (2008) and the fourth installment in the Anaconda film series.
 It premiered on the Sci-Fi Channel on February 28, 2009.

-It was intended as a backdoor pilot for a potential television series of the same name, but no follow-up series was ever produced.

 It was followed by Lake Placid vs. Anaconda (2015), a crossover sequel with Lake Placid franchise.